Whether you're in great shape or just skinny-fat, training for simultaneous fat loss and muscle gain will help you get you even closer to your goals.

 Third, your workouts should probably be split-body, or else each workout should focus on a few body parts while minimally working others.
 There are a few reasons for this.
 First off, you probably tend to push yourself harder than newer trainees.
 That means each muscle needs more time to recover.
 Moreover, muscle naturally takes longer to recover as they grow larger, since some of the bodily resources they draw won’t have grown as much as the muscles themselves.
 And third, since you’re prioritizing muscle growth a bit more highly, the added metabolic boost from a full-body workout is less important.

 Finally, switch up your workouts every 2-3 months.
 The better shape you’re in, the faster you adapt to an exercise program, and that’s when progress stalls.
 You don’t want to program-hop, but you do want to follow an intelligent progression that keeps the training effect going strong.
-Your best options here are to either hire a coach, or follow a program designed for this specific purpose, such as the Omega Body Blueprint.
+Your best options here are to either hire a coach, or follow a program designed for this specific purpose, such as The Super Hero Workout training program.

 There are going to be some periods of your life when you don’t have the time, energy, or stability to follow an aggressive fitness program.
 That’s OK.